sass/sass/doc-src/SASS_CHANGELOG.md

 * When converting from Sass to SCSS or vice versa, double-space around nested rules the same as around top-level rules.

+* Fix up some edge cases where extra semicolons could be added to unknown directives in compressed mode.

 ## 3.4.15 (22 June 2015)

 * Further improve rounding for various numeric operations.